 - Teaching assistants for courses that use the fabrication labs may be entitled to have the fee waived.
 Please use this form to request the fee be waived.

 - Registered CoE student organizations in good standing may have their president waive the materials fee for up to 3 members each semester.
 Fee waiver requests are final (i.e. a waiver cannot be transferred to a different student or revoked).
-To request a fee waiver, the student org president needs to email (using their @wisc.edu email address) the TEAM Lab and include the following information:
+To request a fee waiver, the student org president needs to email the TEAM Lab (using their @wisc.edu email address) and include the following information:

 - Subject: Student Org Materials Fee Waiver Request